What to ask when viewing a house?

 15. What are the rules on pets and modifications in shared properties?

 In apartments or properties with shared spaces, regulations regarding pets and home modifications can significantly affect your ability to make the space your own and accommodate pets.
 Some buildings have strict no-pets policies or restrictions on sizes and breeds, which could be a deal-breaker for pet owners.
 Similarly, rules about painting, renovations, or even hanging pictures can impact your living experience.
 It's important to review these policies to ensure they align with your lifestyle needs.
-For more insights on renting with pets have a look at our article
+Read through our guide for more insights on renting property with a pet.

 16. What is the council tax band for this property?